 I’m a girl who struggles to write girl characters, so what’s the deal, huh?
 I’ve asked this question for a long time, sometimes touching on it in other blog posts.
 This month I’m hitting it head-on.

 When I was growing up, no one talked about gender identity, or if they did, I didn’t tune in.
-I remember wishing I’d been born a boy.
-Now looking back, I think my wish stemmed from not liking the expectations society put on me because I was a girl.
+But I remember wishing I’d been born a boy.
+I remember wanting the freedoms that boys seemed to have.
+Now looking back, I think my wishes stemmed from not liking the expectations society put on girls.
 Wear dresses.
 Learn to use make-up.
 Enjoy cooking and shopping.
 Bleh.
 I tried but couldn’t bring myself to care about that stuff.
 (Still don’t.)

 By 6th grade I was taller than all the boys except three.
 In 7th grade I tried out for cheerleading and didn’t make it.
 Chorus and didn’t make it.
 Basketball and made second string.
 Or third.
 Somehow I ended up as team manager, which meant that before each game I’d cut up oranges and put them in clear plastic bags.
 Continue reading